andrewfhw/quilljs-parser/README.md

 This package transforms the content of a QuillJS editor into an easy-to-work-with paragraph format.

 By default, a QuillJS editor outputs its content in the Quill delta format.
-While the delta format works great for a browser-based editor like Quill, it's not the most convenient data format if you'd like to generate other types of documents (e.g., Word) from Quill's contents.
+While the delta format works great for a browser-based editor like Quill, it's not the most convenient data format if you'd like to generate other types of documents (e.g., Word or PDF) from Quill's contents.

 QuillJS Parser will transform a QuillJS delta into a more convenient paragraph-based format.